 Hence, it will assist you if you have already explored the market segments, advantages offered by these segments to the consumers, the pricing and marketing strategy, and the competitive edge, which makes the customers buy your products.

-So, to establish yourself as a successful business, you need to convince the reader of your business plan that you are well-informed about the competition and that you have an explicit, decisive plan that will enable your new venture to compete successfully.
+So, to establish yourself as a successful small business, you need to convince the reader of your business plan that you are well-informed about the competition and that you have an explicit, decisive plan that will enable your new venture to compete successfully.